Everything you need to know and want to ask about pre-planning.

 It also is a means to having funds available for the future, when the cemetery is no longer actively making income because it has been sold completely out.
 A perpetual care fund helps ensure there is always money for maintenance and care.

-We know that you may have other questions, so feel free to call us at anytime so that we can walk you your options and help you create the best possible plan for you.
+We know that you may have other questions, so feel free to call us at any time at (919) 465-0888 so that we can walk you through your options and help you create the best possible plan for you.